 These pieces can move across the board in a number of ways, but you can only move one piece at a time.
 Players can move into the next adjacent space or even jump over marbles that are right next to them.
 Once you’ve got all your pieces out of your triangle, the race is on to get them to the opposite side of the board, before the other players.

 Chinese Checkers Tactics

 Keep it together.
+This is one of the most basic yet important concepts when learning how to play Chinese Checkers.
 One of the simplest strategies involves keeping your marbles close together as you move them across the board.
 Keep your marbles together, with limited spaces separating them.
 This sets you up for some quick hops over other marbles as you advance across the board.
 Bunching your marbles together means you can move the board at a quicker pace, but move strategically!
 You don’t want to leave any marbles behind.

 Block others out.
 When taking on other players, you should do all you can to spoil their movements across the board, while also being aware of what other players may do to limit your movements.
 Blocking, or spoiling, involves a player leaving one of their marbles in their home triangle.
 This automatically takes up a spot the opponent is aiming for, thus spoiling their chances of winning.